qu3vipon/python-ddd/README.md

         # ...
 ```

-By implementing the method according to the entity changes, you can visually check the life cycle of it.
+By implementing the method according to the entity's life cycle, you can expect how it evolves when reading it.

-1. Creation <br>
+- Creation <br>
-Declare a class method and use it when creating an entity.
+Declare a `class method` and use it when creating an entity.

-2. Changes <br>
+- Changes <br>
-Declare an instance method and use it when changing an entity.
+Declare an `instance method` and use it when changing an entity.

-#### Entity: Table Mapping
+#### 3. Entity: Table Mapping
+> NOTE: This is the most beautiful part of implementing DDD with sqlalchemy.
 - [ddd_hotel/database/orm.py](src/ddd_hotel/database/orm.py)

 ```python
 from sqlalchemy import MetaData, Table, Column, Integer, String, Text, ForeignKey, DateTime from sqlalchemy.orm import registry